-These General Terms and Conditions (GTC) are valid for all services offered by Ticketcorner AG (called «Ticketcorner» in the following).
+These General Terms and Conditions of Business (hereinafter referred to as «GTC») apply to all services offered by Ticketcorner Ltd (hereinafter referred to as «Ticketcorner»).
 By using the services of Ticketcorner, you accept the following conditions without change and in full.

 - I. Object

 - 2.4 No onward Sale